GrzegorzBis/BME680_Indoor_Air_Quality_Sensor/README.md

 ![enter image description here](https://github.com/GrzegorzBis/BME680_Indoor_Air_Quality_Sensor/blob/master/pictures/SCReen2.jpg)

-12. After successfull email verification, complete your profile configuraion and please login to the thnigspeak.com.
+12. After successful email verification, complete your profile configuraion and please login to the thnigspeak.com.
-13. Select ´New Channel´to configure thnigspeak channel which will be used to collect and visualize IAQ sensor data.
+13. Select ´New Channel´to configure thingspeak channel which will be used to collect and visualize IAQ sensor data.
 Please fill with data the following fields on ´New Channel´ page (see image below): Name, Field1, Field2, Field3, Field4.
 The name given in 'Name' field on 'New Channel' page can be arbitrary, it only serves as information to you describing your channel.

 ![enter image description here](https://github.com/GrzegorzBis/BME680_Indoor_Air_Quality_Sensor/blob/master/pictures/NewChannel.jpg)